-The Commission recognises the challenges of business planning in such uncertain times not least the potential of critical factors to impact on its work over the period of this plan these include:
+The Commission recognises the challenges of business planning in uncertain times not least the potential of critical factors to impact on its work over the period of this plan these include:

-- Covid-19 the pandemic continues to be felt across all sectors, industries and public life.
-At the time of drafting, all secretariat staff are working from home, with Commission meetings being held via virtual platforms.
-The Commission anticipates that the impact of the pandemic and Covid-19 Regulations will continue to have an impact on its work for at least the early part of the reporting period. - 2021 Centenary this year marks the centenary of the creation of Northern Ireland and the Commission recognises that whilst there are mixed views on this centenary, it is of particular significance for the Protestant Unionist Loyalist community. - Brexit and the NI Protocol the UK left the EU on 31st December 2020 and over the subsequent weeks and months there has been increasing opposition within certain sections of the population to the NI Protocol.
-The Commission continues to monitor the situation and any impacts it may have on its work.
+- Covid-19 Whilst some of the restrictions in response to the pandemic have eased from this time last year, the pandemic continues to be felt across all sectors, industries and public life.
+At the time of drafting, the Commission's Secretariat is taking a hybrid approach of home working and working in the office.
+The Commission anticipates that the impact of the pandemic and Covid-19 Regulations may continue to have an impact on its work in the reporting period. - 2021 Centenary Whilst the centenary marking the creation of Northern Ireland was 2021 the Commission is aware of a number of major events which were postponed due to the pandemic now scheduled to take place this year. - Brexit, NI Protocol and political instability the UK left the EU on 31st December 2020 and over the subsequent weeks and months there was increasing opposition within certain sections of the population to the NI Protocol.
+At the time of drafting the First Minister had resigned from his post in protest to the NI Protocol with the effect of collapsing the Executive.
+The Commission continues to monitor these political outworkings and any impacts they may have on its work.

-As with previous plans the Commission will continue to engage with all stakeholders and process notifications in accordance with the Public Processions Act 1998 (as amended) and the Commission's Procedural Rules and Guidelines.
+As with previous plans the Commission will continue to engage with all stakeholders and process notifications in accordance with its duties under the Public Processions Act 1998 (as amended) and have regard to its associated Procedural Rules and Guidelines.